These smoked Traeger chicken wings have juicy tender meat with crispy crunchy skin and are topped with a delicious sauce.

 The general rule when smoking is to go low and slow to maximize the amount of smoke that is absorbed.
 This method works well for these chicken wings because we have already rendered the subcutaneous fat by steaming them.
 For this recipe, I like to smoke the chicken wings at 225 degrees Farenheight.

 Because of their small size, chicken wings are one of the fastest cuts of meat you can smoke.
-Actual smoke times will depend on the size of the wings.
+Actual smoke times will depend on the size of the wings and the temperature outside.
 But most chicken wings will be done in less than an hour.

 It may be necessary to rotate or flip the wings as needed to maintain even cooking and avoid any hot spots on the grill.